webzakimbo/bcome-read-the-docs-guides/docs/source/drivers/ec2.rst

 EC2 Driver
 **********

-This guide demonstrates a basic EC2 driver setup: a single inventory namespace is configured to populate itself with all running instances within the eu-west-1 region.
+This guide demonstrates a basic EC2 driver setup: a single inventory namespace is configured to populate itself with some arbitrary running instances within the eu-west-1 region.

+For further configuration details, please refer to the |GUIDES|_.

 Directory structure
 ===================

+You should have a directory structure as follows:

 .. code-block:: bash